loda-lang/loda-lang.github.io/list6.markdown

 * [A315491](https://oeis.org/A315491) ([program](/edit/?oeis=315491)): Coordination sequence Gal.6.625.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315495](https://oeis.org/A315495) ([program](/edit/?oeis=315495)): Coordination sequence Gal.5.135.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315498](https://oeis.org/A315498) ([program](/edit/?oeis=315498)): Coordination sequence Gal.6.334.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315511](https://oeis.org/A315511) ([program](/edit/?oeis=315511)): Coordination sequence Gal.4.139.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315519](https://oeis.org/A315519) ([program](/edit/?oeis=315519)): Coordination sequence Gal.6.332.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315520](https://oeis.org/A315520) ([program](/edit/?oeis=315520)): Coordination sequence Gal.4.140.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315522](https://oeis.org/A315522) ([program](/edit/?oeis=315522)): Coordination sequence Gal.6.621.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.